15 Ways You’re Using Your Instant Pot Wrong

 The Instant Pot is an amazing tool.
 What other kitchen appliances lets you saute your veggies perfectly, make yogurt, and cook fluffy pasta in the comfort of your kitchen with hardly any effort?
 But with every fun new tool comes a bit of a learning curve, so we gathered some Instant Pot tips to help you avoid common mishaps.

 When you first start using the Instant Pot, mistakes are bound to happen.
 But according to Anna Di Meglio, the marketing manager for Instant Pot, you’ll be well aware of any errors or oversights that pop up and be able to fix them ASAP because the appliance won’t work as it should.
 Reassuring, right?
 Before you get started, keep this list of common mistakes people make using their Instant Pot nearby because it’ll save you a lot of trouble.
 Promise.
-And after reading this list, be sure to check out 20 Instant Pot Hacks Every Cook Should Know.

 If you remove the silicone sealing ring from the Instant Pot to give it a nice scrub, be sure to put it back in: It’s crucial for the cooking process… and can create quite the mess if it’s left out.
 “It’s easy to forget, but if you do, it’s going to come spewing out of the sides,” Di Meglio says.
 “Luckily if you do notice it’s still sitting on the counter, you can just press cancel and start over.”